Chakal: History

 Korg also left in April 1989 to join The Mist, leaving Laranja to assume vocal duties; Eduardo Simões was also drafted in on guitar.
 However, these line-up changes interfered with the band's ability to capitalise on the success of its debut, with extended periods of inactivity.
 Nonetheless, it released a further two albums, 1990's The Man Is His Own Jackal and 1993's Death Is a Lonely Business, before a hiatus of nearly a decade.

 In 2002 the band reunited with Korg to play a few shows, and over the course of two years wrote material for a new album based on a screenplay written by Korg and inspired by George A. Romero's Living Dead film series.
 After a long period of rehearsals and pre-productions, the result was the album Deadland, released in 2003.
 Also influenced by comics and RPGs, the album came with a multimedia track with lyrics, photos and other information.
 The album release was followed by a Brazilian tour dubbed the Dead Man Walking Tour.
 A further album, Demon King, was released in 2004, seeing the return of Mark to guitar duties and a cover of Death's "Evil Dead".
 The self-released sixth album Destroy!
 Destroy!
 Destroy! came out on 16 November 2013, featuring the line-up of Vladimir Korg, Andrevil, Wiz, Mark and Cassio Corsino on bass.

 Korg left to reform The Mist.

 Marcelo Laranja returned to the band to work on the new album.

 In 2017 they re-recorded The Man is His Own Jackal, releasing the new recording as Man is a Jackal 2 Man.

-They showed new songs in Cogumelo Quarentine Sessions.
-The song The Enemy is on YouTube.
+They showed new songs in Cogumelo Quarantine Sessions.
+The song "The Enemy" is on YouTube.